mindscan-de/FuriousIron-HFB/README.md

 I looked for an efficient way to effectively test whether a document contains a certain search term or not.

-Bloom filters answer the question whether a value is not included.
+Bloom-Filters answer the question whether a value is not included.
 But can't answer a sure yes.
 Each yes is either a sure yes or a false positive.
 But a no is always a no. Anyhow when implementing a search engine, the scenario basically is to drop potential documents which do not contain one or more search terms, which we are specifically looking for.

-This Hash-Free-Bloom Filter comes with a kind of clever hash function, which allows the hash to be computed that effectively that it is basically indistinguishable from a memory lookup.
+This Hash-Free-Bloom-Filter comes with a kind of clever hash function, which allows the hash to be computed that effectively that it is basically indistinguishable from a memory lookup.
 Making this a practically hash function free Bloom-Filter.
-The only remaining computational effort is the memory lookup to decide, whether a candidate can be dropped or not.
+The only remaining computational effort is a memory lookup to decide, whether a candidate can be dropped or not.

 ## Document IDs